2026-02-2612 min read

 Beyond choosing a good photo, here are some practical things that'll help you get consistently better 3D models:

 Start with Quick, then upgrade.
-Don't burn 5 credits on an Ultra conversion before you know the photo works well.
-Run a Quick conversion first (2 credits) to check the basic shape, then re-run at a higher tier if you're satisfied.
+Don't burn 20+ credits on a Pro conversion before you know the photo works well.
+Run a Quick conversion first (5 credits) to check the basic shape, then re-run with Pro if you're satisfied.

 Natural light is your friend.
 Overcast daylight or shade produces soft, even illumination that works great for 3D conversion.
 Avoid harsh direct sunlight (creates strong shadows) and dim indoor lighting (introduces noise and blur).